Brian Mast: 2016

 Mast first considered running for office while recovering from his injuries at Walter Reed Medical Center.
 It was reported in May 2015 that he was considering a run for Congress.

-On June 8, 2015, Mast announced his candidacy for the Republican nomination for U.S. Representative in Florida's 18th congressional district.
+On June 8, 2015, Mast announced his candidacy for the Republican nomination for U.S. representative in Florida's 18th congressional district.
 He defeated five opponents in the August 30, 2016, primary with 38% of the vote.
 Mast faced Democratic businessman Randy Perkins in the November 8 general election.

-During the 2015-16 election campaign, Mast's largest donors were Duty Free Americas (owned by the pro-Israel Falic family), NextGen Management (a condo property firm), and Superior Foods (frozen foods).
+During the 2015–16 election campaign, Mast's largest donors were Duty Free Americas, NextGen Management, and Superior Foods.

 Mast won the general election with 53% of the vote.

 In 2016, Mast was briefly linked with World Patent Marketing, a company the Federal Trade Commission shut down as an invention promotion scam.
 World Patent Marketing donated money to Mast's campaign fund and said in a press release that he sat on their advisory board.
-Mast claimed no knowledge of being given a position on the board and said he only had a couple encounters with members of the company.
+Mast claimed no knowledge of being given a position on the board and said he had only a couple encounters with members of the company.

 In 2018, Anthony Bustamante, a campaign consultant who had worked on Mast's 2016 campaign, told The Wall Street Journal that he had used data hacked from the Democratic National Committee by Guccifer 2.0, a front for Russia's GRU military intelligence service, to adjust Mast's campaign strategy.
 Guccifer 2.0 had leaked the hacked data to the HelloFLA blog.

 2018

 On April 25, 2018, physician Mark Freeman announced a primary challenge to Mast, focusing on his promise to "defend the Second Amendment" and be an "unwavering partner" to President Donald Trump.
 Freeman called Mast an "establishment candidate" and complained about Mast's shift on gun control issues after the Parkland school shooting.

 Mast defeated Freeman in the Republican primary.
-In the general election, he defeated Democratic nominee Lauren Baer, an attorney and foreign policy expert who served as an official in the Obama Administration, with 54% of the vote.
+In the general election, he defeated Democratic nominee Lauren Baer, an attorney and foreign policy expert who served as an official in the Obama administration, with 54% of the vote.

-During the 2017-18 election campaign, Mast's largest donors were Duty Free Americas and Amway/Alticor (run by the DeVos family).
+During the 2017–18 election campaign, Mast's largest donors were Duty Free Americas and Amway/Alticor (run by the DeVos family).
 Between March and June 2018, Mast's campaign received thousands of dollars from Soviet-born Igor Fruman, one of two business associates of Rudy Giuliani who later faced charges of violating federal campaign finance laws.
 After this allegedly illegal contribution was discovered and reported by the press, Mast's spokesman said he would disburse the funds to the Treasury Department, but less than two weeks later, Mast said, "I think we donated it to charity."